-The title means Serenade and there is even a version in English with the same name, by the absolutely amazing 50s band The Platters, really making it one of the 19th century pieces that has managed to survive even commercially throughout two hundred years.
+The title means Serenade and there is even a version in English with the same name, by the absolutely amazing 50s band The Platters, really making it one of the 19th-century pieces that has managed to survive even commercially throughout two hundred years.
 Quite an achievement.

-Ständchen is quite simple musically and basically repeats the same motive time after time, but without ever sounding repetitive.
-It is (as most of the music I enjoy) very sad, kind of romantic and ends dramatically, after having been built up through all of its six minutes duration.
+Ständchen is quite simple musically and basically repeats the same motive time after time but without ever sounding repetitive.
+It is (as most of the music I enjoy) very sad, kind of romantic, and ends dramatically, after having been built up through all of its six minutes duration.

-As a fun fact I will add another level to my own nerdy-ness and include that I once learnt the whole piece by heart, basically jumping over three levels in piano (which is not really my instrument).
+As a fun fact, I will add another level to my own nerdy-ness and include that I once learned the whole piece by heart, basically jumping over three levels in piano (which is not really my instrument).
 I still remember my piano teacher’s comment; I don’t understand how you manage to play that piece with that technique.
 Luckily he understood that the only way to make me practice was to let me play pieces that I loved.
 Bless him for that.

 Øystein Sommerfeldt – Vals til Hege

-Gotta include a Norwegian composer on the list, and this short and exercise like piece is perfect for feeding your general, everyday sadness.
-It is so insignificant in regards of piano repertoire that it is difficult to find a recording of it, which is an absolute shame, as the melodies are so beautiful that they basically make you want something sad to happen to you, so that this can be the soundtrack of your life (I know, I need help).
+Gotta include a Norwegian composer on the list, and this short and exercise-like piece is perfect for feeding your general, everyday sadness.
+It is so insignificant in regards of piano repertoire that it is difficult to find a recording of it, which is an absolute shame, as the melodies are so beautiful that they basically make you want something sad to happen to you so that this can be the soundtrack of your life (I know, I need help).

 Eric Satie – Gnosienne no. 1

 Having written a bunch of weird, atonal stuff, ES also had a talent for composing beautiful melodies.
-The Gnosienne has been made famous among non musicians through movies and series, and provides the perfect background mood for whichever sad situation.
+The Gnosienne has been made famous among non-musicians through movies and series, and provides the perfect background mood for whichever sad situation.
 The motives are almost banally simple, but even more effective.
-The piece has also been arranged for classical guitar, and works equally well for that.
+The piece has also been arranged for classical guitar and works equally well for that.

 Louis Gottschalk – Souvenir de Porto Rico

-I discovered this lesser known piece while studying music, as the pianist playing beside me spent months practicing it.
-I ended up eaves dropping outside his door a whole bunch of times before I finally gathered the courage to knock.
+I discovered this lesser-known piece while studying music, as the pianist playing beside me spent months practicing it.
+I ended up eavesdropping outside his door a whole bunch of times before I finally gathered the courage to knock.
 I was not sorry.
-The piece is somehow Romantic sounding, but has a touch of American and Latin folk music, which gives the listener a kind of Chaplin vibe.
+The piece is somehow Romantic-sounding but has a touch of American and Latin folk music, which gives the listener a kind of Chaplin vibe.
 There are still wonderful Romantic climaxes, but all over this piece is both dramatic and playful at the same time.